Why set and forget calorie targets will always fail you (and how Smart Macros Algorithm can help)

 The reason that we eat more calories than we need to (i.e. the satiety value of our food) is arguably more important, more interesting and more useful in practice.

-Rather than simply managing calories, it can be more useful to manage your macronutrients (i.e. protein, carbs and fat) and fine-tune to make sure you are getting what you want from your diet and dialling in the satiety value of your food to align with your goals (e.g. weight loss, weight gain or maintenance).
+Rather than simply managing calories, it can be more useful to manage your macronutrients (i.e. protein, carbs and fat) to make sure you are getting what you want from your diet and dialling in the satiety value of your food to align with your goals (e.g. weight loss, weight gain or maintenance).
 While we can count calories and try to eat less or more, in the end, our appetite generally wins out.

 As a rule of thumb: